galwa506/student-success-analytics-jcu/README.md

 Contributions, suggestions, and improvements are welcome!
 Please open an issue or submit a pull request.

 ### License
 This project is for academic and demonstration purposes.
-For details, see the LICENSE file (if present).
+For details, see the LICENSE file.

 ### Acknowledgements
 Developed at James Cook University, Australia.